php-fig/fig-standards/proposed/http-client/http-client.md

 ## Definitions

-* **Client** - A Client is a library that implements this specification for the purposes of sending PSR-7-compatible HTTP Request messages and returning a PSR-7-compatible HTTP Response message to a Caller.
+* **Client** - A Client is a library that implements this specification for the purposes of sending PSR-7-compatible HTTP Request messages and returning a PSR-7-compatible HTTP Response message to a Calling library.
-* **Caller** - A Caller is any code that makes use of a Client.
+* **Calling Library** - A Calling Library is any code that makes use of a Client.
+It does not implement this specification's interfaces but consumes an object that implements them (a Client).

 ## Client